Unruly tourists: Group splits up, some head for Levin and prompt mayor's warning

 Outside the court, members of the group shouted at media and the public, some of whom also shouted at the tourists.

-As the group walked away, a young boy raised his middle finger at the onlookers.
+As the group walked away, a young boy raised his middle finger at the onlookers. - Additional reporting by Lincoln Tan.